Bechyně: Education

 There is the oldest vocational school of ceramics in Bohemia, which is still functioning.
-Among its famous student were people like Karel Roden, Karel Kryl or Jan Kačer.
+Among its famous student were people like Karel Roden, Karel Kryl and Jan Kačer.

-Culture

-Bechyně has a rich theatre tradition since 1855.
-Since 1990s there are five theatre festivals every year.

 Sights

 Bechyně Castle is the main landmark of the town.
 The castle was built in the 13th century, although almost none of that original structure remains today.
 In 1581, Peter Vok of Rosenberg let the late gothic castle rebuilt into a comfortable Renaissance residence with a rich fresco decoration.

 Bechyně Monastery was founded in the 15th century and built in the late Gothic style, after the previous monastery was burned down by Hussites in 1422.
 It is still the property of the Franciscan Order.
 The monastery complex include the Church of the Assumption of the Virgin Mary and a monastery garden open to the public.

 The Church of Saint Matthew is the landmark of the town square.
 It was built in the 13th century and rebuilt several times, most notably in the early 17th century.
 It has preserved interiors from 16th–18th centuries.

 The Church of Saint Michael is an early Baroque cemetery church from 1670.
 Today it serves cultural purposes.

 The Firefighter Museum is the oldest museum of its kind in Bohemia.
 It presents exponates up to 400 years old.
 The International Museum of Ceramics is located in the former brewery and in the adjacent castle bastions.
 It follows the history of the industry in Bechyně and includes exhibitions of artists from around the world.
-The Tourism Museum is located in the former synagogue and reflect tradition of tourism in the Czech Republic and activities of Czech Tourist Club.
+The Tourism Museum is located in the former synagogue and reflect tradition of tourism in the Czech Republic and activities of the Czech Tourist Club.
 In the castle complex there is the Vladimír Preclík Museum with works of this sculptor.
 In the town centre, there is the Town Museum Bechyně, which presents history of the town.